vmware-tanzu-learning/calatrava-tap-workshop/workshop/content/05-installing-tap.md

 2:14:29PM: ---- waiting complete [12/12 done] ----
 ```

-If they appear to hang the it's likely that you missed the step
+If they appear to hang then it's likely that you missed the step
 at the start of this page to disable the pod security policy.

 Assuming that those stages succeed you will see a few more